airbus-seclab/diffware/README.md

 --exclude */build/* --exclude *.txt --exclude *.json
 ```

+You can also tweak the `blacklist` option from the config file to prevent unpacking attempts of known mime-types for which it's unnecessary.

+### Saving time for moved detection

-If folders have been renamed (apart from the root file), try to rename them so they match.
+If folders have been renamed (apart from the root file), try renaming them so the overall hierarchy of both files match.
 Otherwise, many files will have to be compared to attempt to detect the ones that have been moved.

-You can also tweak the `blacklist` option from the config file to prevent unpacking attempts of known mime-types for which it's unnecessary.

 ## Tools